Lillo Brancato: Career

-Brancato acted in three films in the mid-1990s, prior to joining the cast of The Sopranos.
-In A Bronx Tale (1993), he played the main character Calogero 'C' Anello, a teenager torn between his father and a mob boss who befriended him as a child (according to New York Magazine, Brancato earned $25,000 ($ today) for the role).
+Brancato acted in three films in the mid-1990s, before joining the cast of The Sopranos.
+In A Bronx Tale (1993), he played the main character named Calogero, a teenager torn between his father and a mob boss who befriended him as a child (according to New York Magazine, Brancato earned $25,000 ($ today) for the role).
 He further appeared in Renaissance Man (1994), followed by a minor but climactic role as a radio operator in Crimson Tide (1995).

 In the second season of The Sopranos, which HBO broadcast in 2000, Brancato starred as Matthew Bevilaqua, a young mobster associated with Tony Soprano's crime syndicate.
 Bevilaqua first appeared in the second-season premiere, "Guy Walks into a Psychiatrist's Office...", and appeared in five more episodes.
-The character was murdered in "From Where to Eternity", before appearing in flashback during "Bust Out".
+The character was murdered in "From Where to Eternity", before appearing in a flashback during "Bust Out".
 Brancato also played a mobster in the TV series Falcone, which debuted in 2000.
 Brancato went on to star in 'R Xmas (2001), appearing with fellow Sopranos cast member Drea de Matteo, and appeared opposite Eddie Murphy as Larry in The Adventures of Pluto Nash (2002).

 Brancato's last film before being charged in 2005 for first-degree burglary was Saturday Morning, released in 2007.
 The director, whose brother-in-law is a police officer, edited down all of Brancato's scenes during post-production.
 Following his release from prison in 2013, Brancato made his return to acting with Back in The Day (2016).
 He has since had supporting roles in films including Dead on Arrival (2017), a remake of D.O.A.
-(1950), and 5th Borough (2020).
+(1950), Vamp Bikers Dos and Vamp Bikers Tres by Eric Spade Rivas 2015-2017 and the 5th Borough (2020).
 Brancato can be heard narrating the music video for the Chris Brown and Young Thug song "City Girls", released on December 4, 2020.